BePo65/license-report-check/README.md

 }
 ```

+## Notes on used dependencies

+`eslint-plugin-security-node` is installed to be informed about updates, but disabled as it throws in 'util-stream.spec.js' line 101 with `TypeError: Cannot read properties of undefined (reading 'loc')`.
+An [issue #84](https://github.com/gkouziik/eslint-plugin-security-node/issues/84) was opened.

 ## Development

 This repo uses standard-changelog to create the CHANGELOG.
 To ensure that the commit messages follow the standard-changelog rules, husky is used for git hooks.